Chaindox/creator-app/README.md

-# Creator Tutorial
+# Creator app

 ## Overview

-TradeTrust Creator Tutorial is a guide to help developers understand and implement TradeTrust's document creation process.
-This tutorial provides step-by-step instructions for creating, deploying, and managing transferable documents using the TradeTrust framework.
+creator app is an API for Chaindox to create and verify the veriviable credentials. this app using Tradetrust Trust VC framework for MLETR SUPPORT
 ## Prerequisites

 - Node.js (v20 or higher)